Rohana has been feeling overwhelmed at work and feels like she needs to walk on eggshells when interacting with colleagues.

 Michael is working much longer hours as a senior manager, and is easily agitated by mistakes.
-He wonders if he could better manage his anger and distress for his team’s sake.
+He wonders if he could better manage his anger for his team’s sake.

-Ariff plays tennis competitively and is seeking ways to calm himself.
+Ariff plays tennis competitively and is seeking ways to deal with anxiety at court.

-Sandra has been suffering from chronic pain, and relies on painkillers.
-She has been told that meditators could relate better to pain.
+Indira has been suffering from chronic pain, and relies on painkillers.
+She has been told that mindfulness practitioners could deal better with pain.

 If you find yourself in a somewhat similar situation as above and are curious to know more, you are in the right place!

-Formally called Mindfulness Based Cognitive Therapy For Life (MBCT-L), this Program aims to equip you with lifelong skills to respond skillfully toward difficulties and to flourish while cultivating equanimity and compassion.
+Formally called Mindfulness Based Cognitive Therapy For Life (MBCT-L), this Program aims to equip you with lifelong skills to respond skillfully toward difficulties such as low moods, burnout and worries, and to flourish while cultivating focus and compassion.